Prognostics for Autonomous Deep-Space Habitat Health Management under Multiple Unknown Failure Modes: Acknowledgments

 \subsection{RUL Prediction}

-Each of the datasets consist of 80 test systems (40 from each failure mode).
+Each of the datasets consists of 80 test systems (40 from each failure mode).
 For each test system, we observe degradation up until the following life percentiles (in retrospect): 10\%, 20\%, 30\%, 40\%, 50\%, 60\%, 70\%, 80\%, and 90\%.
 We smooth the training and the test signals using a bandwidth parameter of 0.5.
-Next, we perform MFPCA selecting the number using only the training systems that survived up to the observation time $t^*$ corresponding to each life percentile.
+Next, we perform MFPCA selecting the number of components using only the training systems that survived up to the observation time $t^*$ corresponding to each life percentile.
 For a given test signal, we calculate its MFPC scores.
 The active failure mode is diagnosed by being assigned to the most frequent failure mode present in its closest $0.1N_{t^*}$ neighbors.
 Once the active failure mode is identified, the MFPC scores of the test signals are updated and recomputed using the subset of training signals associated with the active failure mode.
 Next, we fit the weighted regression model and predict the RUL using the scores of the test signal.
-Prediction accurately is calculated retrospectively.
+Prediction accuracy is calculated retrospectively.
 We compute the ``\textit{Estimated Life}" as the current operating time plus the predicted RUL.
 A relative error is then computed using Eq (\ref{RUL}).

 The performance of our methodology on predicting RUL is shown in Figure \ref{fig:SimRUL}.
-In this figure, the relative errors have a generally decreasing trend for all datasets, with the [8,11] dataset tending to have smaller relative errors on average.
+In this figure, the relative errors have a generally decreasing trend for all datasets, with the $[8,11]$ dataset tending to have smaller relative errors on average.
 Furthermore, the variability appears to be much larger when making predictions early in the system's life rather than later.
-Interestingly, the relative error increased for the [8,11] dataset when making predictions at 90\% of the system's life.
+Interestingly, the relative error increased for the $[8,11]$ dataset when making predictions at 90\% of the system's life.
 This increase may be attributed to the increased influence of incorrectly clustered training samples affecting the RUL prediction.
 Since this dataset has less noise, the influence of clustering may be more pronounced compared to the noisier datasets, especially if training samples have been removed for failing before 90\% of the monitored system's lifetime.
+The generally decreasing prediction error with increasing life percentile is an encouraging result for the DSH context, where the most critical maintenance decisions are typically made in the later stages of a component's operational life, when intervention opportunities are most limited.